More about GenV for parents

 What is the nappy swab and how is it used?

 We may ask you to give samples directly to GenV, like the nappy swab.
-The nappy swab collects a small sample of stool (poo) from your baby’s nappy.
-You use a dry swab like a cotton bud to take a small amount of poo from a dirty nappy when your baby is about 7 days old.
+The nappy swab collects a small sample of stool (poo) from your child’s nappy.
+You use a dry swab like a cotton bud to take a small amount of poo from a dirty nappy when your baby is about 7 days old and again when they are around 2 years of age.
 You seal the swab in a tube and post it to GenV.

 Nappy swab samples can be used for different kinds of biological research.
 At the moment, it is mainly used for microbiome research.
 This research can look at how gut bacteria function and how they affect health.
 In the future, new technology might allow for other kinds of tests.